 Surplus Property promotes a sustainable campus and community through good stewardship—one of our core values—and by supporting the university's conservation goals.
 Below are some of the ways we contribute to these important efforts:

 Facilities Services has established a Surplus Reuse Store!
 Check out our Facebook page!

 The Surplus Reuse Store operates using a sustainable model focused on recovering, repurposing, renewing and reselling university assets.
 Currently, all surplus items are sold via online auctions on a weekly basis.
 The new Surplus Reuse Store will be another way you can own a piece of UT at a reasonable price!

-Items you can find at the Surplus Store:
+Items you can find at the Surplus Reuse Store:

 More details available for future Surplus Reuse Store events available on the Surplus Property Facebook page.
 Follow us!